cosmo-ray/json-search/README.md

-small program that allow to search json object key.
+small program that allow to search in json files.

 #dependancy
 ```